5 Ways to Attract More Lenders to Your Business Loan Request

 Consult with your accountant, though, as issuing warrants, in some cases, may mean your lender will be considered a partner in your company for tax purposes.

-These five pointers will put you on the right path to get lenders interested in your deal request.
+These five pointers to attract more lenders will put you on the right path to get lenders interested in your deal request.
 Once you get interest from the lender marketplace and create competition, then you can ask for more capital—as long as you can show how you’ll put it to good use, reasonably and profitably.